-This special webpage provides answers and guidance about remote working and other resources for Biosciences Area personnel during the “Safe and Stable Standby” status at Berkeley Lab.
+This special webpage provides answers and guidance about remote working and other resources for Biosciences Area personnel at Berkeley Lab.

-Detailed information and a FAQ on the Lab’s response to COVID-19 can be found here: COVID-19 Information.
+- Detailed COVID-19 Information and a FAQ on the response to COVID-19

 Specific resources that Biosciences personnel may find the most helpful are highlighted below: